Platycerium, Staghorn Fern : cultivation and care

 How to showcase the Platycerium and which plants to pair it with?

 The Platycerium pairs beautifully with other tropical plants that share its need for filtered light and high ambient humidity.
-You can combine it with orchids, bromeliads or anthuriums, which, like it, thrive in warm, humid atmospheres.
-Calatheas, philodendrons and monstera create an interesting contrast with their large, solid or variegated leaves.
-Their soft shapes and lush foliage form a lovely balance with the delicate, airy fronds of the Platycerium.
+You can combine it with orchids, bromeliads, or anthuriums, which, like it, thrive in warm and humid environments.
+The calatheas, philodendrons, and monstera create an interesting contrast with their large, solid or variegated leaves.
+Their soft shapes and lush foliage form a beautiful balance with the delicate, airy fronds of the Platycerium.

-Thanks to its trailing habit and ability to grow on vertical supports, the Platycerium is perfect for creating a living wall, alternating with classic ferns, pothos or creeping plants.
-It can also be used to compose a plant frame, where it takes centre stage, surrounded by more discreet yet complementary plants.
+Thanks to its trailing habit and ability to thrive on vertical supports, the Platycerium is perfect for creating a living wall, alternating with classic ferns, pothos, or creeping plants.
+It can also be used to compose a plant frame, where it takes center stage, surrounded by more discreet yet complementary plants.

-To highlight its “wild” and epiphytic nature, opt for natural materials: hang it, for example, on a raw wood plank, a piece of driftwood or a cork bark slab.
-Place it near stones, pebbles or on a driftwood shelf for a zen and natural ambiance.
+To highlight its “wild” and epiphytic nature, opt for natural materials: hang it, for example, on a raw wood plank, a piece of driftwood, or a cork bark.
+Place it near stones, pebbles, or on a driftwood shelf for a zen and natural ambiance.

-When hung in a basket or mounted on a wall plank, the Platycerium becomes a decorative piece in its own right.
+Suspended in a basket or mounted on a wall plank, the Platycerium becomes a decorative piece in its own right.
 It can serve as the focal point of a plant mobile, surrounded by small trailing plants like dischidia or hoyas.
-It can also occupy a wall niche with indirect lighting for a sculptural effect day and night.
+It can also occupy a wall niche with indirect lighting for a sculptural effect, day or night.

-The Platycerium easily creates a highly exotic effect on a wall, as seen here paired with Monsteras
+The Platycerium easily creates a very exotic effect on a wall, as seen here paired with Monsteras

-- Discover our full range of houseplants, as well as our selection of indoor ferns
+- Discover our full range of houseplants, as well as our range of indoor ferns

 - Our books on houseplants